-Within the Operation section and depending on the Incident there may be many branches that are utilized throughout the operations.
-The branches will be headed by individuals who are responsible for their section based on there specific profession.
-The Operations Section Chief (OSC) will determine the different branches and assign staff accordingly.
+Within the Operations section there may be many branches that are utilized throughout the operations depending on the incident.
+The branches will be headed by individuals who are responsible for their section based on their specific profession.
+The Operations Section Chief (OSC) will determine the different branches and assignstaff accordingly.
 The following will give examples of the different branches that may be utilized and the assignments with each.
-The Emergency Services operate with certain Policies and SOG's, and will adhere to them through-out the incident unless otherwise directed by the Operations Sections Chief, the Incident Command Chief or the Emergency Operation Centre (EOC) Command Chief.
+The Emergency Services operate with certain policies and SOG's, and will adhere to them throughout the incident unless otherwise directed by the Operations Sections Chief, the Incident Command Chief, or the Emergency

+Operations Centre (EOC) Command Chief.